Pierlam/Lexerow/README.md

 If A.Cell=12
 If A.Cell>8.55
 If A.Cell<>"Hello"
-If A.Cell=blank
-If A.Cell=null
+If A.Cell=blank      # no value in the cell, can have formatting If A.Cell=null       # no value and no formatting
 ```

 In Then instruction, you can set a value to a cell or clear it.

 To clear the cell value, you can put blank in it.
-The formating of the cell will remain: background color and border.
+The formating of the cell will remain: background/foreground color and border.

 To remove completly a cell (value and formatting) , you have to set it to null.